 Welcome Week 2018 Submissions Open: Sept.16-23, 2018, is Welcome Week, a time to celebrate and welcome our new and returning students to campus.
 An outline of events can be found at http://welcome.oregonstate.edu/schedule.
 A more complete schedule will be available in late August/early September.
 If you are interested in offering an event during Welcome Week you can submit events online at: http://welcome.oregonstate.edu/submitting-events.

 NEW!
 30th Street: Traffic detour from northbound 30th St. from Washington Way to Campus Way.
 After southbound 30th Street opens on Aug.17, we will begin work on the northbound lane from Aug.
 20- Sept.
 7. See attached detour map.
 Detour signs will be in place.

 This email only lists new or recently updated job postings.
 For a full list of current job postings for OSU Today, go to: http://today.oregonstate.edu/email/jobs

 To apply for the below positions, visit http://oregonstate.edu/jobs unless otherwise specified.

-Central Oregon: Sunny with highs in the 90s dropping to the 80s by mid week, lows in the 50s.
+Central Oregon: Sunny and hazy this week with highs in the upper 80s to low 90s and lows in the upper 50s.